jampp/geeks/_src/_posts/2016-08-01-mobile-fraud.markdown

 The histogram shows a sharp decay for the lower values of the metric with an almost constant decay value for higher time deltas.
 These type of distributions also appear when focusing the analysis on specific applications.
-The following example is taken from the Classifieds vertical where all except the fraudulent publisher have been excluded:
+The following example is taken from the Classifieds vertical where the fraudulent publisher has been excluded:

 ![Graph 5]({{ site.url }}/assets/images/fraud/hist-median_tdelta_classifieds.png){: .center-image }